aerickson/tf_authoritative_scanner/README.md

 `tfas` performs static analysis on Terraform files to detect the presence of Terraformauthoritative resources (ARs).
 It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these ARs.

 `tfast` is a Terraform porcelain (e.g. `tfast plan`).
-It will only run the specified Terraform command if `tfas` doesn't find any ARs.
+It will only run the specified Terraform command if `tfas` doesn't find any ARs in the current directory or subdirectories.

 ### Background and Comments